 Economy & Employment Stakeholder Engagement Reflecting feedback from stakeholders, an Employment, Skills and Training Plan has been developed for the scheme, with the aim of encouraging the training and employment of local people during the build phase.
 Health Effects The potential health effects from the Proposed Development are as follows: The creation of temporary jobs during the construction phase of the development.
 There will be additional spend by the new households, a proportion of which will be retained within the local area and help support existing businesses.
 There will be increased Council Tax revenue from the new dwellings in the Proposed Development.
+There is likely to be increased travel of residents at the scheme to employment areas in the surrounding settlements.
 Summary Cherwell experienced significantly higher employment growth between 2015 and 2020 compared to all comparator areas, however none of this growth was in the Kidlington East ward.
 The Proposed Development will create temporary jobs during the construction phase and once operational the new homes will generate additional household spend and council tax revenue.